brandonweiss/charge/README.md

 I went on [StaticGen][static-gen] and looked at every JavaScript-based one.
 I could not find a single one that I thought was simple, well-documented, had the features I needed, was actively maintained, and was designed and worked the way I wanted.
 So here I am, making a static site generator.

-If you want specific details about what I found wrong with the existing static site generators I wrote up my thoughts [at the end](#problems-with-existing-tools-or-approaches).

 ### Highlights

 - Zero configuration